tmpvar/tmpvar.com/content/articles/2023-summary/index.md

   Prefiltering primitive bounding boxes against the chunks</pre></code>
 </div>

 Initially I wrote the visualization side of the evaluator as just a way to debug what it was doing.
 As things progressed and I added more and more functionality to it, I realized that this thing was actually fast enough to use interactively.
-I added some incremental update code and started computing normals on a per leaf (voxel?) level.

 <div class="center-align">
   <img width="90%" src="assets/sdf-editor-2/g-buffer.png" />
   <code><pre>added g-buffer support</pre></code>
 </div>

 Now that I had a g-buffer, we turn once again to Sebbbi's twitter, this time for [Hi-Z Culling](https://twitter.com/SebAaltonen/status/1610302009692798979).
-The basic idea is that you use the previous frame's depth buffer to cull objects in the current frame that behind last frame's objects.
+The basic idea is that you use the previous frame's depth buffer to cull objects in the current frame that would be behind last frame's objects.

 <div class="center-align">
   <img width="90%" src="assets/sdf-editor-2/hi-z.png" />